In order to apply for positions, please LOGIN HERE with your UCSB NetID

 7) Set a minimum of three (3) office hours per week in a regularly scheduled location

-9) Shall plan and coordinate (3) events per year.
+- Shall each plan and coordinate 2 events per quarter.

 Duties of the Communications Director: